aollivierre/PowerShell-Youtube-dl/README.md

 This option prompts the user for the URL of a video who's audio will be extracted and converted to an MP3 file.
 This URL can be a single video or a playlist and doesn't necessarily have to be from Youtube.com since Youtube-dl supports a wide range of websites.
 If a playlist URL is provided, the entire playlist will be downloaded.
 The script will also attempt to insert the correct artist and title metadata into the MP3 file, provided that there is a hyphen character `-` seperating the artist and song name in the video title.
 The `2   - Download audio` option can be run from the command line using the `-Audio -URL <UserProvidedURL>` parameter options.

-The ffmpeg video conversion settings found in the settings variables of `\scripts\youtube-dl.ps1` have no effect when downloading audio.
+The ffmpeg video conversion settings found in the script file settings variables of `\scripts\youtube-dl.ps1` have no effect when downloading audio.

 #